JimmySpann/Aquarium/README.md

 To install Aquarium:
 1. Ensure you have [obsidian](https://obsidian.md/) installed along with the [datacore](https://github.com/blacksmithgu/datacore) plugin
 2. Download the zip file (Click code button -> download zip)
-3. Create a folder named "scripts" in your vault and a "aquarium" folder
+3. Create a folder named "scripts" in your vault and a "aquarium" folder within it
 4. Extract the file contents of "aquarium.zip" into the `scipts/aquarium/` directory
 5. Place the following code in the obsidian note you wish to have the Aquarium:
 ~~~